Uruzgan Province: History

-In 1709, the Hotak dynasty rose to power in Kandahar and defeated the Safavids.
-Then, he took control of the entire southern Afghanistan while most of the Durrani Pashtuns were settled in the Herat area at the time.
-In 1747, one of Nader Shah's commanders, Ahmad Shah Durrani, became leader of the Afghans and the region of Uruzgan was one of the first to become part of his new Durrani Empire, which became what is now the modern state of Afghanistan.

-During the 1980s Soviet war in Afghanistan, Uruzgan witnessed fighting between pro-Soviet forces and the Mujahideen.
+During the 1980's Soviet war in Afghanistan, Uruzgan witnessed fighting between pro-Soviet forces and the Mujahideen.
 One of the most prominent local Mujahideen leaders was Jan Mohammad Khan.
 In late 1994, Uruzgan was captured by the Taliban.
 They were toppled by US-led forces in late 2001.
 Hamid Karzai and his followers arrived in Uruzgan between October and November 2001 to take over control of the area.

 Recent history

-In June 2002 a wedding party in Uruzgan was mistakenly bombed by the U.S. Air Force, which resulted in the death of 30 civilians.
-In the wake of the fall of the Taliban — from January 2002 through March 2006 — the province was governed by Jan Mohammad Khan, a warlord ally of Afghan President Karzai, and a member of the same Popalzai Pashtun tribe.
-In March 2006 Karzai appointed Maulavi Abdul Hakim Munib, a former Taliban official who had reconciled with the Government of Afghanistan, to replace Jan Mohammad Khan.
+In June 2002, a wedding party in Uruzgan was bombed by the U.S. Air Force, which resulted in the death of 30 civilians.

-In the summer of 2006 insurgents in Uruzgan were targeted by a NATO-Afghan military offensive called Operation Mountain Thrust.
-In September 2007 President Karzai removed Munib, who had become increasingly ineffective.
+In 2004, the new Daykundi Province was carved out of an area of northern Uruzgan.

 In August 2006, the NATO-led International Security Assistance Force (ISAF) assumed authority for Uruzgan from the US-led coalition, as the Netherlands took command of the Provincial Reconstruction Team (PRT) from the US as Task Force Uruzgan.
 There is also an Australian element under the Dutch command.

 Because of security concerns and the Taliban insurgency, only one international aid agency (GIZ) has a permanent presence in Uruzgan.
 NATO's ISAF operates a PRT in Tarinkot.
 The 1,400 Dutch and 1,090 Australian troops in the area secured only the largest population centers in Uruzgan (Deh Rawood, Chora, and Tarinkot towns) under the Dutch "inkspot policy".
 However, the force's area of responsibility included the entire province.
 Gizab district, which was then the most dangerous of Uruzgan's district, had no ISAF presence before.
 In August 2010, the 1,950 Dutch forces withdrew their forces from Uruzgan province, after a political disagreement in the Dutch parliament, leaving the PRT to the US and Australia to continue the mission.